joshs08/coronal_hemisphere_annotation_tool/README.md

 # Coronal Hemisphere Annotation Tool (CHAT)

-The coronal hemisphere annotation tool is a pipeline for annotating samples from mouse coronal slice hemispheres with the Allen Brain Atlas.
+The coronal hemisphere annotation tool (CHAT; pronounced 'shah' with a questionable french accent) is a pipeline for annotating samples from mouse coronal slice hemispheres with the Allen Brain Atlas.

 As inputs, it takes (a) microscopy autofluorescence images of mouse coronal slice hemispheres and (b) sample data in CSV format including